Biden Congratulates Japans New PM Fumio Kishida - UrduPoint

 Biden Congratulates Japan's New PM Fumio Kishida

-Washington, Oct 4 (UrduPoint / Pakistan Point News - 4th Oct, 2021 ) :US President Joe Biden offered his congratulations Monday to Japan's new Prime Minister Fumio Kishida, saying the "historic partnership" between the two nations will continue.
+Washington, Oct 5 (UrduPoint / Pakistan Point News - 5th Oct, 2021 ) :US President Joe Biden offered his congratulations Monday to Japan's new Prime Minister Fumio Kishida, saying the "historic partnership" between the two nations will help them face the world's ongoing challenges.

 "The US-Japan Alliance is the cornerstone of peace, security, and prosperity in the Indo-Pacific and the world, and I look forward to working closely with Prime Minister Kishida to strengthen our cooperation in the months and years ahead," Biden said in a statement.